a-mhamdi/jlai/README.md

 > docker pull abmhamdi/jlai-p1
 > ```
 >
-> This may take a while, as it will download source code, `julia` image, and install all necessary dependencies.
+> This may take a while, as it will download source code, `julia` image, and all necessary system dependencies.

 ## How to control the containers: